 Recognize that you are the PM – not the PM, design director, and consultant.
 It’s more about owning your role and being honest about your expertise.

 Don’t think of yourself as ‘just the PM,’ but recognize that you are just the PM.

 A good project manager should never answer to project issues completely alone unless they are specific to budget, scope, and pre-determined guidelines.
 After all, your team is made up of experts who are responsible for answering questions that fall within their realm.
 Your job is to farm questions to them without getting in the way of their work.

 Ideally, if you don’t know the answer and you can’t pull someone in the room at that moment, take good notes and follow-up.
 There’s nothing wrong with following-up on a conversation when the time is right.
 That’s when you become a successful project manager, not “just the PM.”

-Later in this series, we’ll get further into the mechanics of working well with (and winning over) clients and how to become the project manager everyone wants to work with in this series.
+Later in this series, we’ll get further into the mechanics of working well with (and winning over) clients and how to become the project manager everyone wants to work with.

 You may not be a peppy cheerleader by nature, but every project needs a leader who owns and supports the process.
 A good project manager will enforce process and keep everyone on the team in-sync.
 Juggling timelines, deadlines, and deliverables is key, but a project manager who also supports the process, the team, and the client, brings true value to a project.